 Warsaw, the capital of Poland, was heavily destroyed during WWII.
 That what was spared during massive bombings of 1939, was leveled to the ground after the Warsaw upheaval of 1944 >>>.

-Also the royal castle.
+Also, the royal castle.
 Almost the whole structure had to be rebuilt, the interiors reconstructed.
-The castle with its reconstructed interiors, although it was done very carefully, cannot compare by opulence to Versailles or Windsor.
-Still the layout of the royal apartment is the same as in those other castles (palaces).
+The castle, with its reconstructed interiors, although it was done very carefully, cannot compare by opulence to Versailles or Windsor.
+Still, the layout of the royal apartment is the same as in those other castles (palaces).
 It is consecutive chambers coming one after another in one line, with kings study and bedroom in the middle.
-The outside chambers served receiving guests.
+The outside chambers served to receive guests.

-After passing the one or the other royal chamber (the so-called king’s apartments) one gets the impression of being in the art gallery.
-Most of the basic tourist route leads through chambers with paintings either from the royal collection or of collections donated by Polish nobility.
+After passing the one or the other royal chamber (the so-called king’s apartments), one gets the impression of being in the art gallery.
+Most of the primary tourist route leads through chambers with paintings either from the royal collection or of collections donated by the Polish nobility.
 All the paintings are of classic style.
 The last king of Poland was a declared art patron.
-He commissioned painters to make portraits, panoramas and illustrations of historical events.
+He commissioned painters to make portraits, panoramas, and illustrations of historical events.
 One of the collections shows Warsaw main streets and buildings as they looked like in the XVIII century, another one – the most important events through the Polish history.
-The paintings of the royal gallery survived the war, either protected by Poles or stolen by the Nazis and returned back by the Germans after the war.
+The paintings of the royal gallery survived the war.
+They were protected by Poles or stolen by the Nazis and returned back by the Germans after the war.

 Below some photo impressions:

 A small chamber next to the throne room.

 Some of the chambers are well equipped with mirrors to create a more in-depth perspective.